Switch2OSM

 Every day there are millions of new map updates so to prevent a map becoming “stale” you can refresh the data used to create map tiles regularly.

 Using osm2pgsql (version 1.4.2 or above) it’s now much easier to do this than it was previously.
-Suitable versions are distributed as part of Ubuntu 22.04 and Debian 12, and it can also be obtained by following these instructions.
+Suitable versions are distributed as part of Ubuntu 22.04 and 24.04, and Debian 12, and it can also be obtained by following these instructions.

 A simpler, but less flexible, method to update a database is to use “osm2pgsql-replication”, described here.
 In this example we’ll use “PyOsmium” to update a database initially loaded from Geofabrik with minutely updates from planet.openstreetmap.org.